 In June 2012, CBK issued instructions relating to Corporate Governance.

-The instructions set out nine pillars for sound Corporate Governance:
+The instructions set out nine pillars for a sound Corporate Governance:

-- i.
-Board of Directors;
+- 1. Board of Directors;

-- ii.
-Corporate values, conflict of interest and group structure;
+- 2. Corporate values, conflict of interest and group structure;

-- iii.
-Executive Management;
+- 3. Executive management;

-- iv.
-Risk management and internal controls;
+- 4. Risk management and internal controls;

-- v.
-Remuneration systems and policies;
+- 5. Remuneration systems and policies;

-- vi.
-Disclosure and transparency;
+- 6. Disclosure and transparency;

-- vii.
-Complex corporate structure;
+- 7. Complex corporate structure;

-- viii.
-Protection of shareholders' rights; and
+- 8. Protection of shareholders' rights; and

-- ix.
-Protection of other stakeholders' rights.
+- 9. Protection of other stakeholders' rights.

-The Bank has put in place all the relevant policies, manuals and guidelines aimed at being fully compliant with the nine pillars.
-The Bank is proud to announce that it has, under the leadership of the Chairman and Board, established a sound and strong Corporate Governance structure, as well as stringent and transparent processes of governance.
+The Bank put in place all relevant policies, manuals and guidelines aimed at being fully compliant with those nine pillars.
+The Bank is proud to announce that it has, under the leadership of the Chairman and Board, established a sound and strong Corporate Governance structure as well as stringent and transparent processes of governance and has successfully implemented the same.

-In carrying out the above, the Bank ensures ongoing compliance with all applicable laws and CBK instructions pertaining to Corporate Governance.

-The Bank also endeavours to adopt and implement best international practices in this field, which the Bank believes are critical for its financial performance and role in the community where it operates.
+In carrying out the above, the Bank ensures a continuous compliance with all applicable laws and CBK instructions pertaining to Corporate Governance.
+The Bank also endeavors to adopt and implement best international practices in this field, which the Bank believes are critical for its financial performance and role in the community where it operates.

-In addition, the Corporate Governance principles are promoted with the various stakeholders, including the regulators, shareholders and the business community.
+In addition, the Corporate Governance principles are promoted with the various stakeholders, including regulators, shareholders and business community.